-This guide will walk you through the essentials of choosing genuine Nepali art for your collection, helping you make informed decisions while appreciating the rich cultural essence of Nepal.
+This guide will take you through the basics of selecting authentic Nepali art as part of your collection so that you can make informed purchases as well as enjoy the rich Nepalese cultural essence.

 Why Authenticity Matters in Nepali Art